Blow away the cobwebs and shake up your usual stodgy vacation with our pick of the best outdoor adventures in Europe to add to your bucket list.

 Go dog sledding in Svalbard, Norway

 What better way to experience the beautiful snow-capped wilderness of Norway than by dashing across the land on an Alaskan husky-led sled.
 If you love dogs, you will have the time of your life meeting the fluffy pack before gliding across the peaceful white landscapes in Svalbard, in the High Arctic.
 You can even explore an ice cave hidden deep within a 1,500-year-old glacier.
-This totally unique experience gives you the chance to live out your wildest Narnia adventure – and better still, try your hand at being a musher (driver).
+This totally unique outdoor adventure gives you the chance to live out your wildest Narnia adventure in Europe – and better still, try your hand at being a musher (driver).

 Bungee jump over the Corinth Canal in Greece